renrojas/e-commerce/README.md

 Then follow the video walkthrough to load the database and launch the application:

 ## Usage
-To navigate this application, you will start by invoking the it by using the following command: node server.
+To navigate this application, you will start by invoking it by using the following command: node server.

 You will then be able to use Insomnia to perform CRUD database operations as shown on the walkthrough video.